QiHackers

 The most useful move is to treat Chinamaxxing as a signal, not a worldview.

-• What exactly are people admiring?
+• What exactly are people admiring in Chinese habits?

-• Where does curiosity become flattening?
+• Where does cultural curiosity become surface-level appropriation?

 Share